BIGJRA/BIGJRA.github.io/reborn.md

 Grab your Male Burmy from the PC and level it to 20 so it evolves into **Mothim**.

-Return to Chrysolia Forest - you'll have to basically do the circles in reverse.
+Return to Chrysolia Forest - you'll have to basically do the circles in reverse to exit the forest.
 On your way you'll find the house that teleported earlier.
 A guy inside will do an in-game trade: your Mothim for his **Bruxish**.

 Down from here, you'll find the teleported fountain. **Remoraid** will jump out for you to battle.

 Return to Tanzan Mountain.
 Inside, you'll find the grunts from earlier.

+**Meteor Grunt Devin & Meteor Grunt Sanchez.
+Field: Cave Field**
+- Solrock, Lv.
+44, Serious Nature, IVs: 10
+- Escavalier, Lv.
+45, Serious Nature, IVs: 10
+- Golem-Alola, Lv.
+46, Serious Nature, IVs: 10
+- Lunatone, Lv.
+44, Serious Nature, IVs: 10
+- Accelgor, Lv.
+45, Serious Nature, IVs: 10
+- Seismitoad, Lv.
+46, Serious Nature, IVs: 10

 Defeat them and return to the museum.
 Talk to the museum guy to get your choice of *Plume Fossil* or *Armor Fossil*, which you can revive for **Archen** or **Tirtouga** respectively.

 ## Good Rod Encounters and Other Things